At a Glance

 - The lodge’s commitment to safeguarding this natural environment for generations to come – 100% of nightly rates go towards conservation

 The “wild” of Shinta Mani Wild, the gorgeous jungle lodge that opened in southern Cambodia in 2019, starts pre-arrival when guests are transferred to a zipline platform five stories in the air and sent off on a 1,300-foot wild ride that leads straight to reception.
 (Fair warning: this activity is not for the faint of heart and completely optional.)
-In many ways, the zip-line arrival encapsulates the experience of staying at this special place: it’s completely unique, it will push you outside of your comfort zone, and, for the right person, it’s pure, unadulterated fun.
+In many ways, the zip-line arrival encapsulates the experience of staying at this special place: it’s completely unique and, for the right person, it’s pure, unadulterated fun.

 Conceived by star-architect/designer Bill Bensley, the property comprises 600 acres of jungle with just fifteen luxury tents set up along a river.
 Bensley and his longtime business partner Sokoun Chanpreda purchased the land at a logging auction in 2010 (logging and deforestation are two of the most critical present-day issues in Cambodia).
 Determined to preserve this small tract of land of one of the last great wilderness areas left in southeast Asia, they established a lodge that is part Maharaja-style tented camp, part colonial jungle camp.

-Meals are back at the central Basecamp, requiring a walk (your ranger escorts you with a flashlight at night) and the menu changes every night.
+Meals are back at the central Headquarters (HQ), requiring a walk (your ranger escorts you with a flashlight at night) and the menu changes for every meal each day of your stay.
+The food and bar program are standouts at Shinta Mani.
 Thanks to the small number of guests, special requests can be readily accommodated with some advance notice.
-Basecamp also has an atmospheric bar as well as a gorgeous black-bottom pool that is shaped like an enormous bathtub.
+Headquarters also has an atmospheric bar as well as a gorgeous black-bottom pool that is shaped like an enormous bathtub, called The Cistern.

-The experience of staying here is one of nature exploration and guided activities with lots of downtime.
+The experience of staying here is one of nature exploration and guided activities with as much down time as you choose.
 You might go boating or kayaking in the morning, then take a butterfly or orchid walks guided by an expert.
-Interested guests may also join the Wildlife Alliance on their anti-poaching survey.
-Your dedicated ranger is with you the entire time, so customizing an itinerary according to whim and sensibility is easy.
+Interested guests may also join the Wildlife Alliance on their anti-poaching survey where you set off on mopeds with rangers in search of poachers and signs of poaching.
+Your dedicated butler is with you the entire time, so customizing an itinerary according to whim and sensibility is easy.
 Overall, the team here is an exceptional, well-rounded group of nature experts, hospitality pros and worldly travelers.
 Everyone is enthusiastic about sharing this special place with guests.

 Between the wild setting, the over-the-top design and the remote location, Shinta Mani Wild delivers bragging rights—for sure—but it’s also one of those special places that has its heart in the right place.